Watch the Inside Yellowstone episodes about visiting the Mammoth Hot Springs Area (approx. 2 min. each)

 Explore the Mammoth Hot Springs Area

-Talk to a ranger at the Albright Visitor Center (originally quarters for single Army officers) and explore two stories of new exhibits.
+Talk to a ranger at the Albright Visitor Center (originally quarters for single Army officers) and learn more about the history and wildlife of Yellowstone.
 Get help planning your day and stamp your passport.
 Kids can become Junior Rangers and explore the children's area.
 Watch the Officers' Row webcam.

 Yellowstone's first superintendents struggled with poaching, vandalism, squatting and other problems.
-In 1886, the U.S Army soldiers marched into Mammoth Hot Springs at the request of the Secretary of the Interior and took charge of Yellowstone.
+In 1886, US Army soldiers marched into Mammoth Hot Springs at the request of the Secretary of the Interior and took charge of Yellowstone.
 Soldiers oversaw Fort Yellowstone's construction—sturdy red-roofed buildings still in use today as the Albright Visitor Center, offices, and employee housing.
-Take a guided, self-guided, or online tour of Fort Yellowstone.

 Many trails into Yellowstone's wilderness begin in the Mammoth Hot Springs area, including day hikes.
 Plan a short day or extended hike with our day hiking guide featuring eight hikes selected by park rangers.
 Always carry rain gear, extra food and water, and other emergency equipment when venturing into the backcountry.
 Be sure to obtain current trail condition and bear activity information at visitor centers.